ArenKDesai/Aren-s-Notes/botany lec 2_25_2025.md

 Each amino acid is coded by a 3-nucleotide codon and there are 4 nucleotides for RNA, so there are $4^3=64$ possible codons.
 AUG is the "start" codon.
 There are three stop codons: UGA, UAA, and UAG.

 ### Transfer RNA (tRNA)
 Always floating around the cytoplasm, made in the nucleus.
 It's a specialized folding of a single strand of RNA that is held together by hydrogen bonds.
-An **anticodon** attaches to mRNA, and
+An **anticodon** attaches to mRNA.

+### Synthetase

 ## DNA Transcription
 There are two main stages: